rchain/rchain/docs/rholang/rholangtut.md

     5   }
     6 }

 1) This line declares a new name-valued variable `HelloWorld` and assigns to it a newly-created private name.
 By "private", we mean that no other process can send or receive messages over this channel unless we explicitly send its name to the other process.
 If rholang is running on the blockchain, the messages sent on this channel will be publicly visible, so it is not "private" in the sense of being secret.
 Channels created with `new` cannot be mentioned explicitly in rholang source code.
 Even if you see the bits of a private name on the blockchain, there is no language production to turn those bits back into the name.
+We sometimes use the term "unforgeable" to describe these names when we want to emphasize the inability to construct them from bits.

 2) Every name is of the form `@P`, where `P` is a rholang process.
 The `!` production takes a name `n` on its left and a process `P` on its right, then sends `@P` over the channel named `n`.
 Line 2 forms the name `@"Hello, world"` and sends it on the channel whose name is stored in the variable `HelloWorld`.

 3) This `for` production creates a process that waits for a single message to be sent on the channel whose name is stored in the variable `HelloWorld`.
 The pattern `@text` gets matched against the serialized process, binding the process-valued variable `text` to the original process that was sent.

-4) The built-in name `@"stdout"` designates a channel on which scala code is listening.
-The scala code prints out the process it receives.
+4) Rholang runtime environments may choose to include built-in processes listening on channels.
+In this tutorial, we assume that the name `@"stdout"` designates a channel where sent messages get printed to a console.

 ## Replicated receive